Judgment Deferred: Critical reception

+The Monthly Film Bulletin wrote: "Judgment Deferred revives many elements of an earlier John Baxter film, The Common Touch; as a piece of story-telling it is confused and unexciting, frequently sidetracked into episodes of naive sentimentality and crude comedy.
+The script, in fact, is a concoction of contrived melodrama and irrelevant detail, and the characterisation is lifeless.
+All this, combined with the artificial sets and lighting, reminds one of the lower grade British picture of the 30's; the increased smoothness is hardly a satisfactory disguise."

 The Radio Times described the film as "a muddled, maudlin melodrama that feels like substandard Frank Capra done by amateur theatricals."

 TV Guide found the film "captivating mainly because of the novelty of the story and the many strange characters that are introduced."

 Sky Movies wrote "this one occasionally creaks under the strain of its longish running time but offers some striking tableaux, especially within the weird 'court' held by a crowd of criminals, eccentrics and jobless that in some ways recalls the 'jury' that proved the nemesis of Peter Lorre in Fritz Lang's classic thriller 'M'."